wiredcraft-ops/role-wcl-strongloop/README.md

 variables:

 * `strongloop_install`: if setting up strongloop and strong-pm
-* `strongloop-instances`: a list of config for each strongloop instance
+* `strongloop_instances`: a list of config for each strongloop instance

 Note: